Site Reviews - Do It Yourself!

 - Get as many referrals from the search engines as possible, for free.

-Consider this article from Jakob Nielsen as a good starting spot - a well known and often cited expert on website usability.
+Consider this article from Jakob Nielsen as a good starting spot - a well known and often cited as an expert on website usability.
 His article is entitled - Fix the Basics First.

 I like these sites as examples to demonstrate that sites that work well need not be unattractive.
 These sites are not perfect on a detailed review, but may provide you guidance and ideas as to what I think works.